libavg/libavg/sphinxdoc/events.rst

         .. py:attribute:: cursorid

-            An numerical identifier for the current cursor.
+            A numerical identifier for the current cursor.

         .. py:attribute:: node